 - a.
-Objective #1: The University maintains full-time faculty positions (tenured and tenuretrack) in numbers adequate to support academic programs. - (1.)
-Key Performance Indicator: Tenured and tenure-track faculty as percentage of total faculty. - Target: AY 2011-2012 56% of lower division courses will be taught be tenured or tenure-track faculty. - Target: AY 2014-2015 58% of lower division courses will be taught be tenured or tenure-track faculty. - b.
+Objective #1: The University maintains full-time faculty positions (tenured and tenure-track) in numbers adequate to support academic programs. - (1.)
+Key Performance Indicator: Tenured and tenure-track faculty as percentage of total faculty. - ➤ Target: AY 2011-2012: 56% of lower division courses will be taught by tenured or tenure-track faculty. - ➤ Target: AY 2014-2015: 58% of lower division courses will be taught by tenured or tenure-track faculty. - ➤ Target: AY 2016-2020: 62% of lower division courses will be taught by tenured or tenure-track faculty. - b.
 Objective #2: The University maintains a competitive salary structure. - (1.)
-Key Performance Indicator: Non-faculty title and salary reviews occur on a regular basis. - Target: Beginning in AY 2012-2013, all cohorts of the University's non-faculty employees are reviewed on a rolling cycle every two years. - (2.)
-Key Performance Indicator: Faculty salaries are evaluated on a regular basis. - Target: AY 2011-2012: A revised faculty salary evaluation and compensation schedule is established. - (3.)
-Key Performance Indicator: Faculty salaries are competitive with those at peer institutions as established through College and University Professional Association (CUPA) standards. - > Targets: - AY 2013-2014: Median salaries are at 90% of peer institutions as established through CUPA standards. - AY 2015-2016: Median salaries are at 93% of peer institutions as established through CUPA standards. - AY 2020-2021: Median salaries are at 98% of peer institutions as established through CUPA standards. - (4.)
-Key Performance Indicator: Staff salaries are competitive when measured against established benchmarks. - > Targets: - AY 2011-2012: Salary range midpoints of exempt and non-exempt benchmark staff jobs are at the 50th percentile of the relevant labor markets as determined by surveys approved by the Office of Human Resources. - AY 2011-2012: Salary range midpoints of administrative and executive benchmark staff jobs are at the 75th percentile of the relevant labor markets as determined by surveys approved by the Office of Human Resources.
+Key Performance Indicator: Non-faculty title and salary reviews occur on a regular basis. - Target: University's non-faculty employees are reviewed on a rolling cycle every two years. - (2.)
+Key Performance Indicator: Faculty salaries are evaluated on a regular basis. - ➤ Target: A revised faculty salary evaluation and compensation schedule is established. - (3.)
+Key Performance Indicator: Faculty salaries are competitive with those at peer institutions as established through College and University Professional Association (CUPA) standards. - Targets: - AY 2013-2014: Median salaries are at 90% of peer institutions as established through CUPA standards. - AY 2015-2016: Median salaries are at 93% of peer institutions as established through CUPA standards. - AY 2020-2021: Median salaries are at 98% of peer institutions as established through CUPA standards. - (4.)
+Key Performance Indicator: Staff salaries are competitive when measured against established benchmarks. - > Targets: - AY 2011-2012: Salary range midpoints of exempt and non-exempt benchmark staff jobs are at the 50th percentile of the relevant labor markets as determined by surveys approved by the Office of Human Resources. - AY 2011-2020: Salary range midpoints of administrative and executive benchmark staff jobs are at the 75th percentile of the relevant labor markets as determined by surveys approved by the Office of Human Resources.